-The standard is not expected to have a significant impact for the company.
+The standard is not expected to have a significant impact on entity financial statement.

-In addition to the new standards and amendments above, the AASB has issued a list of other amending standards that are not
+In addition to the new standards and amendments above, the AASB has issued a list of other amending standards that are not effective for the 2020 reporting period (as listed below).
+In general, these amending standards include editorial and references changes that are expected to have insignificant impacts on public sector reporting.

-AASB 2020-2 Amendments to Australian Accounting Standards - Removal of Special Purpose Financial Statements for Certain

-For-Profit Private Sector Entities.

-AASB 2020-3 Amendments to Australian Accounting Standards - Annual Improvements 2018-2020 and Other Amendments.

-AASB 2020-5 Amendments to Australian Accounting Standards - Insurance Contracts.

-AASB 2020-6 Amendments to Australian Accounting Standards - Classification of Liabilities as Current or Non-current - Deferral of Effective Date.

-AASB 2020-7 Amendments to Australian Accounting Standards - Covid-19-Related Rent Concession: Tier 2 Disclosures.

-AASB 2020-8 Amendments to Australian Accounting Standards - Interest Rate Benchmark Reform - Phase 2.

-AASB 1060 General Purpose Financial Statements - Simplified Disclosures for For-Profit and Not-for-Profit Tier 2 Entities.

-The company does not anticipate early adoption of any of the above Australian Accounting Standards or Interpretations.
+- AASB 2020-2 Amendments to Australian Accounting Standards Removal of Special Purpose Financial Statements for Certain For-Profit Private Sector Entities. - AASB 1060 General Purpose Financial Statements Simplified Disclosures for For-Profit and Not-for-Profit Tier 2 Entities (Appendix C). - AASB 2020-3 Amendments to Australian Accounting Standards Annual Improvements 2018-202 and Other Amendments. - AASB 2020-7 Amendments to Australian Accounting Standards Covid-19-Related Rent Concessions: Tier 2 Disclosures. - AASB 2020-8 Amendments to Australian Accounting Standards Interest Rate Benchmark Reform Phase 2. - AASB 2020-9 Amendments to Australian Accounting Standards Tier 2 Disclosures: Interest Rate Benchmark Reform (Phase 2) and Other Amendments. - AASB 2021-1 Amendments to Australian Accounting Standards Transition to Tier 2: Simplified Disclosures for Not-for-Profit Entities. - AASB 2021-2 Amendments to Australian Accounting Standards Disclosure of Accounting Policies and Definitions of Accounting Estimates.